raspberrypilearning/blockscad-bug/en/step_3.md

 Now let's flatten the base of the body.
 This will make the bug more realistic.
 A model with a flat bottom is also easier to 3D print.

+To flatten the base of the bug, you can remove a cuboid from your model using the `difference`{:class="blockscadsetops"} block.

 --- task ---
-To flatten the base of the bug, you can remove a cuboid from your model using the `difference` block.
-To see how this works, first let's create the cuboid.
+To see how this works, first let's create a cuboid.

-The cuboid is centered and 10mm tall and translated -5mm along the Z axis (down) so that it covered the bottom half of the bug (the part that sits below 0 on the Z axis.)
+The cuboid is **centered** and 10mm tall and translated -5mm along the Z axis (down) so that it covered the bottom half of the bug (the part that sits below 0 on the Z axis.)

 Using a different colour helps to see what's happening.